-Implement a Zero Trust approach to container security by allowing only required communication.
+Support a Zero Trust approach to container network security by allowing only required communication.
 Visualize all network communication between pods, services, and applications inside Kubernetes.
-Shorten time to implement network security from weeks to hours by automating Kubernetes network policies.
+Shorten time to implement container network security from weeks to hours by automating Kubernetes network policies.
 Identify anomalous network activity quickly by auditing every connection to or from any process.

-Stop Lateral Movement with Zero Trust Network Security
+Stop Lateral Movement with Cloud Native Network Security Tools

 Start with deep

 Gain visibility into all network traffic in and out of a particular pod, service, or application.
 Spot suspicious network activity by auditing every connection attempt to and from a specific process.

 Enable microsegmentation using Kubernetes-native network policies.
 Apply network security policy using rich context so you don’t break the application.